Nutomic/ensichat/PROTOCOL.md

 Messages
 --------

 All messages are signed using RSASSA-PKCS1-v1_5.
-All messages except ConnectionInfo are encrypted using AES/CBC/PKCS5Padding, after which the AES key is wrapped with the recipient's public RSA key.
+All Content Messages except are encrypted using AES/CBC/PKCS5Padding, after which the AES key is wrapped with the recipient's public RSA key.

      0                   1                   2                   3
      0 1 2 3 4 5 6 7 8 9 0 1 2 3 4 5 6 7 8 9 0 1 2 3 4 5 6 7 8 9 0 1
     +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+
     /                                                               /
-    \                      Header (76 bytes)                        \
+    \                   Header (74 or 80 bytes)                     \
     /                                                               /
     +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+
     /                                                               /